A Passion For Pitbulls

 “It’s not the breed that makes a good companion,” Cesar says.
 “All dogs are great companions.
 Communication creates a partnership and dogs have the simplest communication on the planet.
 For them, everything is about trust, respect and love.”

-Watch the trailer below, then tune in to see “Cesar Millan: Love My Pit Bull” only on Nat Geo WILD.
+Tune in to see “Cesar Millan: Love My Pit Bull” only on Nat Geo WILD.